sci-oer/oo-course-wiki/inputOutput/stdout.md

 # Terminal Output to Users

-Providing output to the user is also accomplished via a stream, but the Java language provides built-in classes that simplify the process.
+Providing output to the user is accomplished via a stream, but the programmer doesn't need to interact directly with the stream as the Java language provides built-in classes that simplify the process.

 The most common class used is a static member of the `System` class called `out`.
-You have already used `System.out` many times in your Java programs.
+You likely have already used `System.out` many times in your Java programs.

 `System.out` is an instance of the [PrintStream](http://localhost:8000/docs/api/java.base/java/io/PrintStream.html) class.
 When a Java program is run, System.out is attached to the default output device for the system (usually the screen) and opened.
 It is closed automatically when your program exits.